19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Resting.md

 - You can split the rest into two pieces (at most 1 watch in between them) and still benefit.
 - Long resting is necessary to avoid [Sleep Deprivation](../Hazards/Biological.md).
 - You can do light mental activity, such as swapping [Memorized Spells](../Magic/Spell%20Memorization.md).
-- You can do heavy mental activity such as [Spellcasting](../Magic/Spellcasting.md) or [Alchemy](../Magic/Alchemy/Alchemy.md) for at most 1 hour.
+- You can do heavy mental activity such as [Spellcasting](../Magic/Spellcasting.md) for at most 1 hour.
 ### Interruption
 If a long rest is interrupted by [Combat](Combat.md) or similar danger, the PCs still gain the benefits of the rest provided there was only one interruption and it was less than 1 hour long.